-My twitter profile provides the high level summary – “Philly girl, Finance/Investment MBA, Business Travel Manager and now Arden Road Travel luxury advisor.
+My twitter profile provides the high level summary – “Philly girl, Finance/Investment MBA, Business Travel Manager and now Arden Road Travel consultant.
 Addicted to chocolate, travel and luxury using points to experience the world” There is so much more to me, my life and my travels and I want to convey with my stories and photos adding a different voice/perspective to the (very) crowded travel blog space.
 Hopefully, along the way, my stories will entertain you, inspire you or make you laugh at the crazy stuff that happens to me (there’s always something crazy).
-If nothing else, my dessert addiction on Pinterest and Instagram are calorie free indulgences.
+Follow the fun on Pinterest and Instagram

 PhilaTravelGirl – Welcome to the Blog

 If you are new to the site, Welcome!